TOROrista/mafia-the-game/README.md

 When the night timer stops, the game will cycle again to the morning in which players will try to accuse who the MAFIA are.
 This is a game of deception and lying, wherein you must do all you can to win, whether you are a MAFIA member or a member of the townspeople.

-For further imformation on the roles that are available for this web-game, please refer to the [ROLES file](./roles/ROLES.md)
+For further information on the roles that are available for this web-game, please refer to the [ROLES file](./roles/ROLES.md)

 For asset contributions, please switch to the `art-branch` and when you create a pull request, direct in to the art-branch and not the `master` branch.
 Happy contributing! :confetti_ball: